An Integrated Approach to Teaching 21st Century Skills

 Grounded in Project-Based Learning and Real-World Problem Solving

-Leaders will need to be agile, practiced in decision-making, and possess mad skills.
-Ease with communication, collaboration, creativity, and critical thinking as well as a growth mindset will be essential for anyone who aspires to rise within their field or be an agent for change in the global economy.
+Next-Gen workers will need to be agile, practiced in decision-making, and have a growth mindset.
+Four core skills — Communication, Collaboration, Creativity, and Critical thinking – will be essential for anyone who aspires to become a leader or change agent in the coming economy.

 21CISM is a proprietary curriculum at Workspace Education that will rocket Workspace Kids to the top as they enter the college and career markets.
 The power of 21CI is integration.
 Our students apply foundational literacies, leverage technologies, and tap into internal and external networks to solve real-world problems.